Changes to complaints handling guidance

 Closing date: 7 November 2017

 Proposals to introduce an Alternative Dispute Resolution (ADR) scheme in the rail sector will require changes to rail companies' Complaints Handling Procedures (CHPs).
-We are consulting on these changes.
+We have consulted on these changes.

 Changes to complaints handling guidance - A consultation